reportportal/agent-net-gauge/README.md

 # Troubleshooting

 Set `ReportPortal_TraceLevel` property in `env/default/default.properties` file to `Verbose` value.
 Execute tests and find logs in default `logs` directory.

+# License
+ReportPortal is licensed under [Apache 2.0](https://github.com/reportportal/agent-net-nunit/blob/master/LICENSE)

+We use Google Analytics for sending anonymous usage information as library's name/version and the agent's name/version when starting launch.
+This information might help us to improve integration with ReportPortal.
+Used by the ReportPortal team only and not for sharing with 3rd parties.
+You are able to [turn off](https://github.com/reportportal/commons-net/blob/master/docs/Configuration.md#analytics) it if needed.